EliasL/MTMSimulationScripts/ReadMe.md

-These scripts are tools to manage the Mesoscopic Tenrosial Simulation (MTS)
+These scripts are tools to manage the Mesoscopic Tensorial Simulation (MTS)